appcircleio/appcircle-docusaurus/docs/reports/distribute-and-preview-on-device-reports.md

 The date and time are displayed in the current timezone.

-You can filter the report pages according to the organisation.
+You can filter the report pages according to the organization.

 :::info
-In the filtering section, you can only view and select the organization and sub-organization you belong to.
+In the filtering options, you can only view and select the organization and sub-organization you belong to.
 :::

 <Screenshot url='https://cdn.appcircle.io/docs/assets/app-version-new.png' />